thomashirtz/notion-utilities/README.md

 # notion-utilities

 Library to perform basic transformation on notion database.
+It is possible to apply function on a property or combinations of properties in order to edit properties.

+⚠ Use at your own risk.
+If you want to be safe, please apply the functions on copies of the properties you want to edit (Or at least when testing the proper working of your code).

 ## Installation